marchesir/xguard/README.md

 2. ```sudo ./xguard.py --interface enp0s1 --userspace-trace```
 ![Output](userspace-trace.jpg)

-The userspace-trace will by default capture TCP/UDP/ICMP and IPv4 only, these can be filtered with approperate options.
-The difference is mainly the output is more human readble and less verbose.
-Helper functions were created to make this task simplier.
-A shared map (kernel/userspace) was used to gather the traffic and count the hits for each unique incoming network packet for Ethernet Type+Source IP+Protocol.
+The --userspace-trace option will, by default, capture TCP/UDP/ICMP and IPv4 only.
+These can be filtered with the appropriate options.
+The main difference is that the output is more human-readable and less verbose.
+Helper functions were created to make this task simpler.
+A shared map (kernel/userspace) was used to gather the traffic and count the hits for each unique incoming network packet (Ethernet Type + Source IP + Protocol).
-One interesting leraning here was assumption that any IP would get passed upto userspace.
-But as the offset start is the same for both IP4/IP6 it was getting stored in a 32-bit Big-endian and in the case of IPv6 is 128-bit and thus cuased random bits passed in.
-The soliution is to check for IPv4/IPv6 and use correct struct.
+One interesting learning here was the assumption that any IP would get passed up to userspace.
+But as the offset start is the same for both IPv4/IPv6, it was getting stored in a 32-bit Big-endian format, and in the case of IPv6 (which is 128-bit), random bits were passed.
+The solution is to check for IPv4/IPv6 and use the correct struct.
 This will be a TODO for now.

 3. Running ```sudo ip a | grep enp0s1``` will query the NIC and if the eBPF/XDP programm has been atached it will be show as such:
 <pre style="user-select: none; white-space: pre-wrap; word-wrap: break-word;">